Fair Credit Reporting Act: Understand Your Rights

 Most consumers are unaware of the rights afforded them under the FCRA.
 “There are some meaningful rights people don’t realize they have,” Peterson said.

-Those rights, as outlined by the Consumer Financial Protection Bureau, include the following:
+Those rights, as outlined by the Consumer Financial Protection Bureau (CFPB), include the following:

-You are also entitled to a copy of your file for free if any of the following circumstances apply:
+Additionally, you are entitled to a free copy of your credit report if any of the following circumstances apply:

 - Someone took adverse action against you because of information in your credit report.